elliott-king/elliott-king.github.io/_pages/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 description: I am a developer in New York City.
-I have experience all across the board, from Ruby/Rails and React, to some machine learning.
+I have experience all across the board, from Python and React, to some machine learning.
 layout: splash
 # author_profile: true
 permalink: /